germanmr/rater/readme.md

     }

-An invalid request, in this case without the "brandId" attribute
+An **Invalid Request**, in this case without the "brandId" attribute

     curl --location 'http://localhost:8181/rate' \
     --header 'Content-Type: application/json' \